 Since 1996, the City has outsourced Fire Services to the Santa Clara County Central Fire Protection District (County Fire).
-The current 10-year contract expires December 31, 2016, with the total annual cost approaching \$6M per year, roughly 20% of City operating budget.
+The current 10-year contract expires December 31, 2016, with the obligation of the City being the payment amounts in the contract under a payment formula established in 2006 when the agreement was renewed.
+The total annual cost under the contract is approaching \$6M per year, roughly 20% of City operating budget.
 The future contract may be affected by a variety of factors including pension costs.